aldavis/azSvcBusMultiSub/README.md

-# commando
-Simple example of using Topics and Subscriptions with Azure Service Bus
+# Simple example of using Topics and Subscriptions with Azure Service Bus

 ## Getting Started
 * Create an azure service bus namespace (standard tier required).